Alienxbe/SoLong/README.md

 ## Future updates

-Due to the pace system I had to go back to common core and finish this project but I have many idea's I would like to implement in a near future such as:
+Due to the pace system I had to go back to common core and finish this project but I have many ideas I would like to implement in a near future such as:

 - Pause menu
 	- control settings
-- replace step counter with timer
+- Replace step counter with timer
 - Adding particles
 - Death animation
 - Adding new mechanics
 	- Dash refill
 	- Bouncer
-	- moving platform
+	- Moving platforms
 - Map transitioning
 - Including map editor to be able to edit live (debug mode)

 ## Thanks

-I would really like to thanks Maddy Thorson and Noel Berry for creating this game and all the team that worked on the final Celeste game.
-It really had a huge impact on me and after more than 500h spent on this masterclass I'm still enjoying it with the lovely community maps
+I would really like to thank Maddy Thorson and Noel Berry for creating this game and all the team that worked on the final Celeste game.
+It really had a huge impact on me and after more than 500h spent on this masterclass I'm still enjoying it with the lovely community maps.